 The grip screws onto the camera using the tripod mount, and has a hole on the bottom for easy access to the battery and memory card.
 It’s even Arca-Swiss compatible – if you for some reason are planning to put your run-and-gun street photography tool on an expensive tripod.
 Hey, I’m not judging!
 As you will see further down in this review, the high-res mode on the camera is pretty darn impressive, but you will need a tripod for it.

-If you want to pick up the grip for yourself, go look for the Meike MK-ECG4 on Amazon using the link above.
+If you want to pick up the grip for yourself, go look for the Meike MK-ECG4 on eBay using the link above.
 Using that link ensures the continued survival of this site, so buying anything using that link would give me a little piece of what you pay – with no extra cost for you.
 If you’re all about the real deal, you could check out the official Olympus ECG-4 grip.

 Pen-f image quality